jourquin/Nodus/doc/services/services-workflow.md

 <img src="../images/services/service-details-editor.png" alt="Service details editor" style="display:block; width:100%; max-width:850px; height:auto; margin:0.8em auto;">

 The details view lets you edit the name, means, and frequency.
 The service ID is assigned automatically.
+The means list uses the same wildcard convention as the node-rules dialog: `-1` means all means supported over the complete line.
 The details view also activates line editing on the map and switches the map to selection mode.

 When a new service is added, Shortest path is checked by default.
 The checkbox remains enabled until the first route node is selected, so it can be unchecked if the service must be edited manually.
 During node selection it is disabled to keep the workflow mode stable.